More Singaporean Students Involved In Sexting, Says Poll

 Parents of secondary school students, take heed - your child could be one of these students.
 Read this article now.

-According to a Straits Times report, a recent survey of over 2,500 Singaporean secondary school kids has revealed that the number of those engaging in “sexting” has doubled from a year ago.
+According to a Straits Times report, a survey of over 2,500 Singaporean secondary school kids has revealed that the number of those engaging in “sexting” has doubled from a year ago.

 Sexting is when you exchange sexually explicit text or images through mobile picture messages, the Internet or with the use of a webcam.
 Young people also call it cybersex or a nudie.